agrc/metadata-asset-tracking-tool/metadata/recreation/trails_pathways.md

 Although it is a work in progress, this dataset represents a substantial starting point to integrate additional trail systems from other local, state, and federal agencies.
 The success of this effort will rely heavily on local government and land stewards to review and continue to improve upon this data.
 Additional segments can be submitted to UGRC for inclusion in this dataset.

+This map layer features many of Utah's trails and pathways but is not yet complete.

 ## Credits

 ### Data Source

+- UGRC
+- Local Government Authorities
+- OrbitalView

 ### Host

+UGRC

 ## Restrictions